 The New York Times LogoOriginally published on August 26, 2020 by Sarah Bahr in The New York Times

-Hudson Valley Shakespeare Festival Finds First Permanent Home
+Hudson Valley Shakespeare Finds First Permanent Home

 Thanks to a donation of land, the staple of New York summer theater will move to a nearby location.
 Riverside views will remain.